DO YOU HAVE A QUESTION FOR US?

 WHEN AND WHERE ARE YOUR CLASSES?

 Private classes are subject to availability, and we try to have several group classes starting monthly.
-Most group classes are held at Lake Shore Pet Hospital in Pasadena and held on Tuesday and Thursday evenings.
-We are now offering weekend classes in Glen Burnie.
+Most group classes are held at our training center in Pasadena and held on Tuesday, Wednesday and Thursday evenings.
 Group Class times are subject to change based on demand.

 If you want to see our class schedule CLICK HERE.